CCALI/a2jauthor/README.md

 `CAJA_WS_URL` is the url path for `CAJA_WS.php`.
 This is used by the DAT.

 `GUIDES_DIR` is the system path location of the guide files.
-Must be web accessible
+Must be web accessible.
+If you are in dev mode create the directory `dev` in this directory now.

 `VIEWER_PATH` is identical to `GUIDES_DIR` in production but is the location of the viewer when setup for standalone viewer and DAT